SandyWyper/SandyDotDev/src/content/projects/mern-list-app/index.md

 posttype: "projects"
 date: "2020-05-04"
 title: "MERN Stack Lists App"
-description: "First project for me with a lot of the pieces of this puzzle.
-MongoDB Atlas database, with CRUD actions handled by a Node.JS back-end, using Express and Mongoose.
+description: "MongoDB Atlas database, with CRUD actions handled by a Node.js back-end, using Express and Mongoose.
 Client side code is built up from create-react-app, react-strap components and all glued together with Redux.
 This web-app uses Json Web Token and bcrypt.js for user login and authentication, so you can write, edit and read your lists from anywhere."
 category: "Side Project"
 cover: "./list.jpg"
 coverAlt: "Messy shopping list image"